risk-first/website/Coding-Bets.md

 > "We need to provide an export-to-Excel function, as our competitors have one."

-> "Users need to be able to customize the workflow, otherwise they'll go elsewhere."
+> "Users need to be able to customise the workflow, otherwise they'll go elsewhere."

 > "We need a global search because people spend too much time menu-diving."

 New features might help sell your software to new markets and please existing power users.
 But too many features confuse users, obscuring the essential purpose of the software.
-This is [Conceptual Integrity Risk](Feature-Risk#conceptual-integrity-risk) - trying to please everyone means you please no-one.
+This is [Conceptual Integrity Risk](Feature-Risk.md#conceptual-integrity-risk) - trying to please everyone means you please no-one.

 ![Stake and Reward for Adding New Features](images/generated/practices/coding/new-feature.png)

-**When you win:**
- - Existing users welcome the change with open arms.
- - New markets open up.
+**When you win** existing users welcome the change with open arms and maybe new markets open up.

-**When you lose:**
- - The feature is a diversion from the main purpose of the project, and a waste of time.
- - The feature doesn't make much impact, is used often enough to not be removed, but adds [Complexity Risk](Complexity-Risk.md) to the codebase.
+**When you lose** the feature is just a diversion from the main purpose of the project, or it makes little impact.
+It might be used often enough to remain, but adds [Complexity Risk](Complexity-Risk.md) to the codebase.
+A worse scenario is that excessive features confuse the user-base and lead to dissatisfaction.
- - The feature confuses the user-base, and leads to increased support costs and dissatisfaction.

 **Reduce the stakes by:**
  - Thoroughly triaging new features.